postmannen/steward/README.md

 #### REQTailFile

-Tail log files on some node, and get the result sent back in a reply message.
+Tail log files on some node, and get the result for each new line read sent back in a reply message until timeout is reached.

 #### REQHttpGet